 - Coat the ribs lightly in oil and then season them well with spice rub on all sides; reserve 1 tbsp spice blend for the vinaigrette.
 Place in a Dutch oven with a tight-fitting lid or on a rimmed baking sheet and cover tightly with aluminum foil.

-- Bake at 250 degrees F for about 3 hours, turn the ribs after the first 90 minutes or baking and baste with pan juices, if necessary.
+- Bake at 250 degrees F turning every 90 minutes or baking and baste with pan juices, if necessary.
+About 3-hours total.

 - Once the ribs are tender, you can move them under to the broiler to char the spices, if you chose.
 Broil for 5-10 minutes or until the spices start to char.
 They can char fast so be sure to man the oven during the broiling process.

 - Meanwhile, prepare the vinaigrette and set aside.
 Pour over the meat as desired.